27 Different Types of Flies in Wisconsin

 Their black front legs can occasionally extend forward, giving the impression that their antennae are longer, which can be confusing.

-The black thorax of yellowjacket flies is also marked with a yellow-shaped mark.
-This non-harmful fly visits asters, goldenrod, and other blooming in natural and manicured gardens, where it can be seen sipping nectar.
+This non-harmful fly visits asters, goldenrods, and other blooming in natural and manicured gardens, where it can be seen sipping nectar.
 It operates from early spring through late summer.

 2. Scorpionfly

-The male’s reproductive organ is located at the protruding end of his “tail.”
+The male’s reproductive organ is at the protruding end of his “tail.”
 The insect cannot sting with it because it is not a stinger.

-The female types of flies in Wisconsin deposit fertilized eggs either in the soil or inside decaying wood.
+The female types of flies in Wisconsin deposit fertilized eggs in the soil or inside decaying wood.
 The larvae consume any dead insects they come across and resemble caterpillars.

 They undergo a full metamorphosis to develop into winged adults.
 While some overwinter as pups, others do so as adults.

 Adult types of flies in Wisconsin consumed both alive and dead insects as food, occasionally sipping from flowers.
-In wetlands, woods, and forests, look for them resting on flowers and near the ground.

 3. Robber Fly

 Robber fly (Laphria Grossa) is next on our list of types of flies in Wisconsin, a good substitute for a typical bumble bee.
-The locations of the black and yellow color bands are comparable.

 The amount of yellow on the body may vary by place, but yellow hairs are present on the face, thorax, upper legs, and upper abdomen.

 The antennae are short, as may be seen by a cursory glance; bees have longer, elbowed, or bent antennae.
-When the brown wings pass over people, they buzz audibly because they flap quickly.

-6. Picture-winged Fly
+Picture-winged Fly Pin

 One of Wisconsin’s most prevalent Picture-winged(Delphinia picta) types of flies is also in central and eastern North America.